Showing 1 - 1 OF 1

 A local employment workshop is held each Wednesday at 1 p.m. at the Military and Family Readiness Center.
 On- and off-base employment opportunities including civil service, non-appropriated fund, contractors, tuition assistance and the transition assistance programs are discussed.
 In addition, personnel seeking employment may sign up to receive job opportunities by email.
 For more information, check out the Columbus AFB Employment/Career Focus Program website.

-The unemployment rate in the local area is 4.6% (US Bureau of Labor Statistics, Aug 2022).
+The unemployment rate in Lowndes County, MS is 2.7% (US Bureau of Labor Statistics, Apr 2023).

 Nurses and other medical-related jobs, fast food service workers and personnel with specialized technical skills have excellent employment opportunities.
 Manufacturing, sales, teachers and construction workers have good employment opportunities in various seasons.
 Administrative positions are fair employment opportunities.
 Social workers, management-related jobs and advertising/marketing are poor prospects due to the size of the locale.

-The average hourly rate for Columbus is $15.33 (payscale.com, Sep 2022), adjusting up or down depending upon qualifications.
-The annual average management salary in Columbus ranges from $27,000 to $70,000 (zippia.com, Sep 2022).
+The average hourly rate for Columbus is $15.35 (payscale.com, May 2023), adjusting up or down depending upon qualifications.
+The median annual average business manager salary in Columbus is $48,973 (zippia.com, Aug 2022).
 Temporary and manpower agencies are an excellent source of employment for student spouses.